What's Missing in Vision-Language Models? Probing Their Struggles with Causal Order Reasoning: Introduction

 To address this gap, we introduce VQA-Causal and VCR-Causal, the first benchmarks specifically designed to rigorously and independently evaluate VLMs’ causal reasoning abilities.
 Constructed from different sources, VQA~\citep{antol2015vqa} and VCR~\citep{zellers2019recognition}, this dual-benchmark setup enables fine-tuning on VQA data and both in-domain (VQA-Causal) and out-of-domain (VCR-Causal) evaluation, thereby providing a robust assessment of models' causal reasoning capabilities and their generalizability across datasets.
 VQA-Causal consists of 1,947 instances, and VCR-Causal contains 3,511 instances, with each image paired with 12 caption pairs using different causal conjunctions.
 Each caption pair differs only in the causal relationship between events, as illustrated in Figure~\ref{fig:pipeline}.
 This counterfactual approach ensures a comprehensive evaluation of the model's understanding of causal relationships, avoiding potential biases toward specific causal expressions.

-We evaluate 10 widely-used VLMs, covering a broad spectrum of architectures and objectives, including score-based and generative models trained with diverse objectives.
-The evaluated models include CLIP~\citep{radford2021learning}, NegCLIP~\citep{yuksekgonul2023and}, BLIP~\citep{li2022blip}, FLAVA~\citep{singh2022flava} , LLaVA~\citep{liu2023visual} and so on.
-All models perform poorly on both VQA-Causal and VCR-Causal, with nine out of ten achieving no more than 52\% accuracy, which is only marginally above a random guess (50\%) and significantly below human performance (98\%).
+We evaluate 12 widely-used VLMs, covering a broad spectrum of architectures and objectives, including score-based and generative models trained with diverse objectives.
+The evaluated models include CLIP~\citep{radford2021learning}, NegCLIP~\citep{yuksekgonul2023and}, BLIP~\citep{li2022blip}, FLAVA~\citep{singh2022flava} , LLaVA1.5, LLaVA1.6~\citep{liu2023visual}, Qwen2.5-VL~\citep{bai2025qwen2} and so on.
+All models perform poorly on both VQA-Causal and VCR-Causal, with ten out of twelve achieving no more than 52\% accuracy, which is only marginally above a random guess (50\%) and significantly below human performance (98\%).
 These findings highlight a fundamental limitation of existing VLMs in causal reasoning.

 To better understand whether the poor performance on causal reasoning tasks stems from a lack of basic visual understanding, we constructed a controlled evaluation set by modifying the VQA-Causal dataset.
 This modified dataset contains the same 1,947 instances as VQA-Causal, but each image is paired with four captions, two of which correctly describe the image.
 The incorrect captions differ by altering the object or modifying the described activity, as illustrated in Figure~\ref{fig:pipeline}.
 Our results reveal that while VLMs perform well in recognizing objects and activities, they struggle significantly with reasoning about causal relationships between activities, further reinforcing our findings from VQA-Causal and VCR-Causal.